DorPlaut/TravelU-Server/README.md

-# TravelU-Server
+# blacksachbak-shop-api
- server side service for social network project
+ backend for the black sachbak shop